Steve Young

-Early years
+Early life

 Born in Salt Lake City, Utah, Young attended Eastern Middle School, and Greenwich High School in Greenwich, Connecticut, where he played quarterback on its Cardinals football team.

-He earned 1978 All-FCIAC West Division First Team honors in his junior year, his first year as a starter.
-In his senior year he rushed for 13 touchdowns and earned All-FCIAC West Division First Team honors, and was named to the CIAC All-State team.
-In the rush-first option offense run by Greenwich he completed only 41 percent of his throws for 1,220 yards, but ran the ball 267 times for 1,928 yards.
+Young earned 1978 All-FCIAC West Division First Team honors in his junior year, his first year as a starter.
+In his senior year, Young rushed for 13 touchdowns and earned All-FCIAC West Division First Team honors, and was named to the CIAC All-State team.
+In the rush-first option offense run by Greenwich, he completed only 41 percent of his throws for 1,220 yards, but ran the ball 267 times for 1,928 yards.
 On Thanksgiving Day in November 1979, Greenwich lost to Darien High School, known for its "Tidal Wave Defense", 17–0.
-During his senior year, he was co-captain of the football, basketball and baseball teams.
+During his senior year, Young was co-captain of the football, basketball, and baseball teams.
 In basketball, he averaged 15 points a game.
-In baseball, he hit .384 and played center field when he wasn't pitching.
-He was 5–1 and threw a 3–0 no-hitter against New Canaan High School.
+In baseball, Young hit .384 and played center field when he was not pitching.
+Young was 5–1 and threw a 3–0 no-hitter against New Canaan High School.

-College football
+College career

 Young was heavily recruited by the University of North Carolina.
 Coach Dick Crum was enamored of Young's running ability, and wanted him to run his option offense.
 Young instead chose BYU.
 Initially, he struggled at throwing the ball, and BYU's coaching staff considered switching him to defensive back because of his athleticism.
-However, he worked hard to improve his passing skills and eventually succeeded record-setting Jim McMahon as BYU's starting QB.
-Young's senior season (1983) was spectacular.
-He passed for 3,902 yards and 33 touchdowns in the regular season, and his 71.3% completion percentage set an NCAA single-season record.
-He also added 544 yards rushing.
-With Young at quarterback, BYU set an NCAA record by averaging 584.2 yards of total offense per game, with 370.5 of those yards coming from Young's passing and rushing.
+However, Young worked hard to improve his passing skills and eventually succeeded record-setting Jim McMahon as BYU's starting quarterback.
+Young passed for 3,902 yards and 33 touchdowns in the regular season, and his 71.3% completion percentage set an NCAA single-season record.
+Young also added 544 yards rushing.
+With Young at quarterback, BYU set an NCAA record by averaging 584.2 yards of total offense per game, with 370.5 of those yards coming from his passing and rushing.
 The Cougars finished the year with an impressive 11–1 record; Young was named a unanimous All-American and received the Davey O'Brien National Quarterback Award, which recognizes the nation's best collegiate quarterback each year.
 He also finished second in voting for the Heisman Trophy, behind Nebraska running back Mike Rozier.
 Young capped his college career by scoring the game-winning touchdown on a pass from the halfback in BYU's 21–17 victory over Missouri in the 1983 Holiday Bowl.

-Young finished his college career with 592 pass completions for 7,733 yards and 56 touchdowns, along with 1,048 yards and 18 touchdowns rushing.
+Young finished his college career with 592 pass completions for 7,733 yards and 56 touchdowns, along with 1,048 rushing yards and 18 touchdowns.
 He was enshrined in the College Football Hall of Fame in 2001.